 - Natural Sciences (Environmental Science, Natural Resources, Animal Behavior, etc.)

 - Please describe why you would like to participate in the residential Michigan Research Community, as opposed to the non-residential Undergraduate Research Opportunity Program.

 For most students, the Michigan Learning Community application is due May 4th, 2017.
 If you complete your University Housing application after May 6th, please contact us to see if MRC is still accepting applications.
 For more information about applying, visit the Michigan Learning Community application instructions.

 MRC will not honor roommate requests made via the housing application.
-Additionally, Michigan Learning Community applications take precedence over roommate requests.
+Additionally, Michigan Learning Commmunty applications take precedence over roommate requests.
 If admitted to an MLC, successful applicants' roommate requests may not be considered.
-Further, it is posible for one roommate to be admitted to MRC and the other declined.
+Further, it is possible for one roommate to be admitted to MRC and the other declined.

 Beginning in early June, students will be contacted about the status of their applications to all of the Michigan Learning Communities, including MRC.
 If MRC is the only program to which the student applied, the student will hear directly from MRC regarding admission status.
 Students may only be admitted to one Michigan Learning Community; therefore students may not be contacted directly by MRC if they applied to more than one program.
 Michigan Learning Communities review applications in the order of preference indicated by the student in their application.

 Each year MRC receives applications from more students than we can accept.
 For students that have not been admitted to MRC and are still interested in research, consider applying to the Undergraduate Research Opportunity Program (UROP).
 UROP is a non-residential program which connects students with faculty-sponsor research projects.
 MRC is the residential affiliate of UROP.
 MRC and UROP have separate admissions processes.
 MRC and UROP work closely together.